zawzaww/zawzaww.github.io/_posts/2020-06-13-monolithic-and-microkernel.md

   src: /assets/images/featured-images/img_monolithic_microkernel.png
 ---

 This article is based on the Origin Thread of the 1992 Tanenbaum-Torvalds debate.
-This article is based on the Tanenbaum-Torvalds debate.
 We will focus on the differences between the monolithic kernel design and the microkernel design commonly used in kernel design.
 Let me first briefly talk about the Tanenbaum-Torvalds debate.
 After that, we will talk about the differences between the Monolithic kernel and the microkernel, one by one.

 ## Tanenbaum-Torvalds Debate